razorssz/Portfolio-HTML-Example/README.md

 # Portfolio Website

-A clean, modern, and responsive portfolio website for Jayce, a full-stack developer.
+A clean, modern, and responsive portfolio website made by me, a full-stack developer.
 This single-page website showcases skills, experience, and contact information with a sleek design.

 ## Features